-GB trail in BJK Cup tie as Boulter loses opener
+GB's uphill task even harder after BJK Cup defeat

 Britain did not qualify for the Finals after losing to the Czech Republic in April, instead being given a spot as the host nation when Glasgow was awarded the event.

-Keothavong's team are ranked below Group C rivals Spain and Kazakhstan, leaving them with an uphill task made steeper by the absence of star player Raducanu.
+Anne Keothavong's team are ranked below group rivals Spain and Kazakhstan and their prospects of causing a shock have been hampered by the absence of star player Raducanu.

-The 2021 US Open champion was ruled out by a wrist injury, but the hosts hoped Boulter - who had won seven of her eight previous singles matches in the event - would fill the void.
+The 2021 US Open champion was ruled out by a wrist injury, but the hosts hoped Boulter - who had won seven of her eight previous singles matches in the event - and Dart would fill the void.

 Boulter is a player who thrives on the big occasion, illustrated this year by her victory over former world number one Karolina Pliskova at Wimbledon, as well as her impressive record while representing Great Britain.